yisyang/win_vagrant_ansible_docker_experiment/README.md

 - git integration

+# Pre-requisites

+1. Vagrant
+2. Virtual Box
+	Note: On access restricted machines, the default installation options may fail.
+Unchecking bridge mode network driver solved it me with the "caveat" of not being able to open up VMs to the outside.

 # Sources

 Most of the scripts used here can be found in their original states from the following sources: